jagitdev/Belador_Bot_Telegram/README.md

  | |_) | |____| |____ / ____ \| |__| | |__| | | \ \
  |____/|______|______/_/    \_\_____/ \____/|_|  \_\

-# Proyecto CLI en Rust 🦀
+# CLI Project in Rust 🦀

-Este repositorio contiene un proyecto CLI (interfaz de línea de comandos) desarrollado en Rust, con el objetivo principal de aprender y experimentar con el lenguaje.
+This repository contains a CLI (Command Line Interface) project developed in Rust, with the main goal of learning and experimenting with the language.

-🔧 **Proyecto en constante desarrollo y evolución**.
+🔧 **Project under constant development and evolution.**

 ---

-## ⚠️ Advertencia
+## ⚠️ Warning

-Este código es parte de mi proceso de aprendizaje.
+This code is part of my learning process.
-Es posible que haya partes mejorables, no optimizadas o incluso con errores.
+There may be areas for improvement, non-optimized parts, or even some bugs.

-> **belador** es un gestor de tareas (TODO CLI) escrito en Rust, diseñado para usuarios que buscan productividad de verdad en la terminal.
-No es solo un “add/list/delete”, sino un sistema completo para organizar, buscar, filtrar y sincronizar tus tareas, con funcionalidades avanzadas y opciones de personalización.
+> **belador** is a task manager (TODO CLI) written in Rust, designed for users who want true productivity in the terminal.
+It’s not just an “add/list/delete” app, but a complete system to organize, search, filter, and sync your tasks, with advanced features and customization options.

 ---

-## Características principales
+## Main Features

-### 1. Estructura básica ❌
+### 1. Basic Structure ❌
-- Crear, listar, editar y eliminar tareas fácilmente desde la terminal.
+- Easily create, list, edit, and delete tasks from the terminal.
-- Guardado local flexible: soporta archivos JSON y binarios personalizados.
+- Flexible local storage: supports both JSON files and custom binary formats.

-### 2. Mejoras intermedias ❌
+### 2. Intermediate Improvements ❌
-- **Categorías y etiquetas:** clasifica tus tareas por área, proyecto o urgencia.
+- **Categories and tags:** classify your tasks by area, project, or urgency.
-- **Prioridades:** marca cada tarea como Alta, Media o Baja prioridad.
+- **Priorities:** set each task as High, Medium, or Low priority.
-- **Fechas límite:** añade fechas de vencimiento y filtra por vencimiento.
+- **Due dates:** add deadlines and filter by expiration.
-- **Subtareas:** crea tareas hijas dentro de tareas principales (estructura tipo árbol).
+- **Subtasks:** create child tasks within main tasks (tree-like structure).

-### 3. Experiencia de usuario ❌
+### 3. User Experience ❌
-- CLI potente con comandos y flags intuitivos:
+- Powerful CLI with intuitive commands and flags:
   `belador add`, `belador list --today`, `belador edit --id 4`, etc.
-- Búsqueda avanzada por texto, etiquetas o estado usando fuzzy search.
+- Advanced search by text, tags, or status using fuzzy search.

-### 4. Funcionalidades avanzadas ❌
+### 4. Advanced Features ❌
-- **Historial y undo:** deshace cambios recientes y recupera acciones previas.
+- **History and undo:** revert recent changes and recover previous actions.
-- **Estadísticas:** visualiza el progreso y pendientes por categoría o prioridad.
+- **Statistics:** view your progress and pending tasks by category or priority.
-- **Exportar/Importar:** trabaja con tus tareas en formato JSON, CSV o Markdown.
+- **Export/Import:** work with your tasks in JSON, CSV, or Markdown format.
-- **Sincronización:** sube o descarga tareas de un servidor o nube (API simple incluida).
+- **Sync:** upload or download tasks from a server or cloud (simple API included).
-- **Notificaciones:** recibe alertas en consola o por correo para tareas próximas a vencer.
+- **Notifications:** get alerts in the console or via email for upcoming tasks.

-### 5. Bonus: nivel profesional ❌
+### 5. Bonus: Pro Level ❌
-- **Multiusuario:** cada usuario tiene su propio perfil y configuración.
+- **Multi-user:** each user has their own profile and configuration.
-- **Colaboración:** asigna tareas a diferentes usuarios o comparte listas.
+- **Collaboration:** assign tasks to different users or share lists.
-- **Plugins/extensiones:** añade comandos personalizados fácilmente.
+- **Plugins/extensions:** easily add custom commands.
-- **Integraciones:** conecta con Google Calendar, Trello, Notion y más.
+- **Integrations:** connect with Google Calendar, Trello, Notion, and more.
-- **Gráficas ASCII:** visualiza tu productividad directamente en la terminal.
+- **ASCII charts:** visualize your productivity directly in the terminal.

----Mas ideas proximamente---
+---More ideas coming soon---
  MIT License